Travel Guide: Safety in Juarez and El Paso [2023]

 On that same note, leave your debit cards behind, too.
 You just have no use for it, and a credit card offers you a layer of protection.
 If someone steals your debit card and figures out your PIN, you’ll never get your money back.

-If you follow these three tips, as well as my advice about transportation in Juarez, you should not experience any issues.
-While there are no guarantees, the odds of anything happening to you are very slim if you stick to these tips on safety in Juarez.
+If you follow these four tips, as well as my advice about transportation in Juarez, you shouldn’t experience any issues.
+While there’s no guarantee, the odds of anything happening are slim if you follow these tips on safety in Juarez.

 Is Juarez Worth Visiting?